Samsung's next generation of flagship phones has been announced, with three different models in 2020.

 - Samsung Galaxy S20+: 6.7-inch, 120Hz, 3200 x 1440 pixels

 - Samsung Galaxy S20 Ultra: 6.9-inch, 120Hz

-The display sizes for the Galaxy S20 family have generally been agreed upon and it's thought that we'll be seeing the Galaxy S20 come in at 6.2-inches as the smallest of the bunch, running up to a massive 6.9-inches on the S20 Ultra - which is going to make it a big phone.
+The Galaxy S20 comes in at 6.2-inches as the smallest of the bunch, running up to a massive 6.9-inches on the S20 Ultra - which makes it a big phone.
 The Galaxy S20+ sits in the middle at 6.7-inches.

-These displays will all be AMOLED and it's also said that they will offer a 120Hz refresh rate - although it looks like you'll only get that refresh rate at Full HD+ and not the highest Quad HD+ resolution.
+These displays are all AMOLED and they all offer a 120Hz refresh rate - although you'll only get that refresh rate at Full HD+ and not the highest Quad HD+ resolution.
 (Full HD+ is the default most Samsung phones, with Quad HD+ an option you have to turn on.)

 - Samsung Galaxy S20: 4000mAh

 The Galaxy S20 has a 4000mAh battery, while the S20+ has a 4500mAh cell and the S20 Ultra has a 5000mAh battery.

 That will probably mean that the larger Samsung S20 devices last longer than the smaller, despite having to drive a larger display.
 That's been the experience over the past few years, where the bigger devices performed better than the smaller.

 - S20: 12MP main, 64MP telephoto, 12MP ultra wide

 - S20+: 12MP main, 64MP telephoto, 12MP ultra wide, ToF